 Virunga Lodge is set on a remote hillside with breathtaking views of the volcanoes of the Virunga massif and shimmering Lakes Ruhondo and Bulera.

-Eight comfortably furnished bandas (cottages) built from stone with pan-tiled roofs, all of which have en suite bathrooms with showers, can accommodate up to 16 guests in a setting of well-established terraced gardens.
+Ten comfortably furnished bandas (cottages) built from stone with pan-tiled roofs, all of which have en suite bathrooms with showers, accommodate guests in a setting of well-established terraced gardens.
 The environmentally-friendly construction uses solar power to provide electricity.

 Using the lodge as a base, other than gorilla-tracking, you can choose to climb Visoke or Karisimbi Volcano, track golden monkeys, visit the remains of the Karisoke Centre which Diane Fossey set up, see Diane Fossey's grave, or go for a gentle stroll around the picturesque villages near the lakes.
 There are opportunities to walk into the local community to visit a community project of a the school.
 A stay at Virunga Lodge is all-inclusive of drinks, meals, laundry, activities (except gorilla-tracking which requires a special permit) and a massage to soothe your aching muscles after the exertions of gorilla-tracking!